Sivan1309/Sivan1309.github.io/_works/2024-01-12-understanding-Secure_deletion.md

 ---
-layout: post
+Layout: Post
-title: "The Delete Button Is Lying to You: Mastering Secure Data Destruction on Windows"
+Title: "The Delete Button Is Lying to You: Mastering Secure Data Destruction on Windows"
-date: 2024-01-12 10:00:00 +0530
+Date: 2024-01-12 10:00:00 +0530
 ---
 # You Hit Delete.
 Did Your Data Really Die?